Abiogenesis: Early universe with first stars

-Soon after the Big Bang, roughly 14 Gya, the only chemical elements present in the universe were hydrogen, helium, and lithium, the three lightest atoms in the periodic table.
-These elements gradually accreted and began orbiting in disks of gas and dust.
-Gravitational accretion of material at the hot and dense centers of these protoplanetary disks formed stars by the fusion of hydrogen.
+Soon after the Big Bang, roughly 14 Gya (14 billion years ago), the only chemical elements present in the universe were hydrogen, helium, and lithium, the three lightest atoms in the periodic table.
+These elements gradually condensed into vast clouds of gas, which collapsed under gravity into rotating protostellar disks.
+Gravitational accretion of material at the hot and dense centers of these disks formed the first stars by the fusion of hydrogen.
 Early stars were massive and short-lived, producing all the heavier elements by stellar nucleosynthesis.
 Such element formation proceeds to its most stable element Iron-56.
-Heavier elements were formed during supernovae at the end of a star's lifecycle.
+Heavier elements were formed during supernovas at the end of a star's lifecycle.

 Carbon, currently the fourth most abundant element in the universe, was formed mainly in white dwarf stars.
 As these stars reached the end of their lifecycles, they ejected heavier elements, including carbon and oxygen, throughout the universe.
 These allowed for the formation of rocky planets.

 According to the nebular hypothesis, the Solar System began to form 4.6 Gya with the gravitational collapse of part of a giant molecular cloud.
 Most of the collapsing mass collected in the center, forming the Sun, while the rest flattened into a protoplanetary disk out of which the planets formed.